lerenn/asyncapi-codegen/README.md

 // BrokerController that you pass in argument to subscription and publication method. func NewAppController(bs BrokerController) *AppController

+// Errors will give back the channel that contains errors and that you can listen to handle errors
+// Please take a look at Error struct form information on error func (ac AppController) Errors() <-chan Error

+// Close function will clean up all resources and subscriptions left in the
+// application controller.
+This should be call right after NewAppController
+// with a `defer`
+func (ac *AppController) Close()

 // SubscribeAll will subscribe to all channel that the application should listen to.
 //
 // In order to use it, you'll have to implement the AppSubscriber interface and